GGAC Essay Competition

 Meet the Winners

 “In many developing countries, Nigeria inclusive, the issue of gender divides in different aspects of the society such as politics, education, national economy, etc., is very evident.
 It is therefore no surprise that it is also seen in the digital generation and online platforms and spaces.
-The disparity between genders in the society, the inequality in the labour market, inequality of opportunities, pay, progression and benefits has also crept into the digital generation.
-It would also appear that, the already obvious gender bias has also been imported to the digital space.”
+The disparity between genders in the society, the inequality in the labour market, inequality of opportunities, pay, progression and benefits has also crept into the digital generation.”